darkboybeyond/Magic-Activator/README.md

 1. Register for free → https://magicstore.qzz.io
 2. Download latest build (v1.1.0.2 or newer)
 3. Run as Administrator 👑
-4. Put device in DFU → select correct workflow → wait for the magic 🎇
+4. Put device in Normal, Use Wi-Fi → select correct workflow → wait for the magic 🎇

 ## Current Limitations ⚠️
 - No full iCloud services (Drive, Find My, etc.)